 If you have any questions about pregnancy or breastfeeding during Enhertu treatment, talk with your doctor.

 Before you start Enhertu treatment, be sure to discuss possible side effects of the medication with your doctor.
 Although most side effects of Enhertu are mild, it can cause severe side effects in rare cases.
-If you know what side effects may occur, you and your doctor may be able to treat them quicker.
+If you know what side effects may occur, you and your doctor may be able to treat them sooner.

 Here are a few questions you may wish to ask your doctor: